Manas-Rastogi/HealthTracker-Backend/README.md

 India's first all-dm mana dkwjd
 Timely accessmd a snknn ndbj
 qmmlkl    m  jd
-#The Gap❌Patients don't know which hospital has Factor VIII or IX❌No way to find which city has active NGOs❌Cannot check if required vials are currently available❌Patients feel alone and unsupported during emergencies
+#The Gap❌Patients dox  x mana sta diudd
+lkjqdkjwdpported during emergencies

 ✅ Solution
 A unified platform where patients, NGOs, and hospitals communicate in real time — so that no one waits for help that could have arrived sooner.